Amaranth has been cultivated for thousands of years, with evidence of it's use dating back to pre-Columbian civilizations with

 https://pubmed.ncbi.nlm.nih.gov/33739219

 Cinnamon is well known for its blood-sugar-lowering properties.
-First, cinnamon has been shown to decrease the amount of sugar that enters your bloodstream after a meal.
+First, cinnamon has been shown to decrease the amount of sugar that enters your bloodstream after eating or drinking.
 It does this by interfering with numerous digestive enzymes, which slows the breakdown of carbohydrates in your digestive track.
-Second, a compound in cinnamon may mimic the effect of insulin to improve the uptake of sugar into the cells.
-Numerous human studies have confirmed the beneficial effect of cinnamon, showing that it can lower blood sugar levels, and improve hemoglobin A1c, a marker of long-term blood sugar control.
+Second, a compound in cinnamon may mirrors the effect of insulin to improve the uptake of sugar into the cells.
+Their have been a numerous amount of human studies that have confirmed the beneficial effect of cinnamon, showing that it can lower blood sugar levels, and improve hemoglobin A1c, a marker of long-term blood sugar control.
 The effective dose is 2 tsp. per day.

 http://pubmed.ncbi.nlm.nih.gov/29605574